a-bonus/a-bonus.github.io/mixed-factorial-anova.md

   - For specific comparisons (like in simple effects or comparing pairs of means): Use **Cohen's d**.
 This is a standardized difference between two means.
 (Common benchmarks: 0.2=small, 0.5=medium, 0.8=large).
 - **Practical Significance:** Combine the p-value and effect size.
 Is the difference statistically significant _and_ large enough to matter in the real world?

-## Module 7: A Classic Example - Pre-test/Post-test Control Group
+## A Classic Example - Pre-test/Post-test Control Group

 This is a perfect scenario for a 2x2 Mixed Factorial ANOVA: